List of former Metro Express routes: 480 - Westlake - Downtown L.A. - El Monte - West Covina - Pomona via Mission Bl Express

 Line 480 was transferred to Foothill Transit in the late 1980s.
 It was regarded as the busiest route in the whole system (Prior to the launch of the Silver Streak in 2007).
-Initially, Line 480 ran 24 hours a day from Downtown L.A. to Pomona (Holt / Indian Hill), which later was extended to Montclair Metrolink station in the early 1990s.
+Initially, Line 480 ran 24 hours a day from Downtown L.A. to Pomona (Holt / Indian Hill), which later was extended to the Montclair Transit Center in the early 1990s.
 In March 2007, coinciding with the implementation of Silver Streak, Line 480 was shortened from Downtown LA to Plaza West Covina, discontinuing services from there, in addition to Westlake and El Monte.
 For the time being until December 2009, Metro Lines 484 and 490 provided additional service to Downtown LA from El Monte, which later were transferred to Metro J Line.

 481 - Koreatown - Wilshire District - Downtown L.A. - El Monte - West Covina Express

 Line 481 was transferred to Foothill Transit in the late 1980s.
-The route was then cancelled in October 2017, services now provide Metro Local lines 18, 20, 51; Metro Rapid Line 720, and the Silver Streak.
+The route was then cancelled in October 2017, services now provide Metro Local lines 18, 20, 51, 67; Metro Rapid Line 720, and the Silver Streak.